 The leaves infusion is prepared by soaking one teaspoon dried or 3 teaspoons of crushed fresh leaves to 1 cup of boiling water.
 This is steeped for 10-15 minutes to prepare infusion.

 Improving breast milk quantity: Boil a handful of Dill leaves or seeds in two cups of barley (jau) water and drink daily.

 Bad breath, halitosis: hewing the seeds improves bad breath.

 High blood pressure: Take equal quantities of dill seeds and fenugreek seeds and powder them and store it in a bottle.
 Take two teaspoonful of this powder twice a day with a glass of water.

-Insomnia: or sleeplessness, decoction of dill seeds is useful.
-Decoction is prepared by boiling 2 teaspoon seeds in one cup water for few minutes.
+Insomnia: or sleeplessness, decoction of dill seeds are useful.
+Decoction is prepared by boiling 2 teaspoon seeds in one cup water for a few minutes.
 This filtered and taken.

 Improving appetite, upset stomach: Prepare Dill tea and drink.

 Delaying mensuration: Crush dill seeds (2teaspoon) and soak in one cup hot water for 5 minutes.
 Filter and drink.